tknerr/bills-kitchen/COOKBOOK_DEVELOPMENT.md

 	  end
 	end

-Upon the next `vagrant up` / `vagrant provision` cycle (actually we have to do a `vagrant reload` after changing the cookbooks_path), the node should now successfully converge again and the smoke tests passing at the end of the Chef run:
+Upon the next `vagrant provision` (actually we have to do a `vagrant reload` after changing the cookbooks_path), the node should now successfully converge again and the smoke tests passing at the end of the Chef run:

-	W:\repo\my-cookbooks\foo>vagrant up
-	[default] VM already created.
-Booting if it's not already running...

 	W:\repo\my-cookbooks\foo>vagrant provision
 	[default] Running provisioner: Vagrant::Provisioners::ChefSolo...